mca91/ITEWR_DC_Course/chapter2.md

 $$ \widehat{TestScore} = 640.3 - 4.93 \times CS, \ R^2 = 0.11, \ SER= 8.7 $$

 Say a classroom has 25 students.
-What is the model's prediction for the average test score of such a classroom? <br> Don't forget: You can use the R console as a calculator!
+What is the model's prediction for the average test score of such a classroom? <br> Remember: You can use the R console as a calculator!

 *** =instructions